drgrib/alfred/full-json.md

 All specifications from the Alfred [Script Filter JSON Format](https://www.alfredapp.com/help/workflows/inputs/script-filter/json/) page are shown here with the Go code to produce them and the resulting JSON output.

-Wherever it makes sense, struct members are listed in the order they are defined in the specification, so their rendered JSON output will be in a different order than some examples in the official document.
+Wherever it makes sense, struct members are listed in the order they are defined in the specification, so their JSON will sometimes be in a different order than the official documentation.

 ## Standard Example